 top of page

-It was a year marked by significant changes . . . and an uncertain future.
+It was a year marked by significant changes for us . . . and an uncertain future.

 Normal was a foreign concept.

-But I was overly determined to keep things normal—to a fault.
-Especially when it came to Christmas.
+But I was determined to keep things normal—especially when it came to Christmas.

-I tackled the monstrous job of decorating the home on my own (in a less-than admirable attitude).
+I tackled the monstrous job of decorating our home with a less-than admirable attitude.

 I bullishly wrestled bulging boxes.
 And launched the ladder to deck the roofline with lights (in absolute fear and stubborn pride).
-I wore myself out, concerned with outward appearances.
+I wore myself out, all because I was concerned with outward appearances.
+Because homelife was already different enough for the kids, I didn’t want any added visible reminders.

 But, as I assembled the tree, the stand failed to stand at all.
 I huffed . . . and I puffed . . . till I practically blew the house down trying to fix it.